muirglacier/saiive.live/docs/CFP/000_Initial_CFP.md

  - Requester: Dominik and Patrik Pfaffenbauer
  - Amount: 530.000 DFI
     - In Total
-       - Payout plan see below
+       - Payout plan/calculation see below
     - Calculated at current DFI price
     - The amount for 2021 does not depend on a USD price.
 For the following years: We will create on-chain CFPs, depending on the current USD price.
-At know we assume a price of 3USD
+At now we assume a price of $3,-.
  - Address: dResgN7szqZ6rysYbbj2tUmqjcGHD4LmKs
- - We will create a 2nd funding proposal after the pink paper is presented and also implemented.
+ - We will create several funding proposal after the pink paper is presented and also implemented.
 Therefore we will propose only 100.000 DFI initially.
 For step 1 and 2 (see disbursement plan).
-After that we will create a consensus funding proposal on the blockchain.
+After that we will create the CFPs on the blockchain.

 # Offering
 ## Step 1 - Current Status